frees-io/freestyle/docs/src/main/tut/docs/cats/README.md

 }
 ```

-When we execute the increment traversals again using `Future`, we can observe the side effect that the parallel execution is quicker than the sequential.
+When we execute the increment traversals again using `Future`, we can observe that the parallel execution is now quicker than the sequential.

 ```tut:book
 import freestyle.nondeterminism._